 If you were recently in a vehicle collision, the shock of the incident may leave you unsure of what steps you should take.
 A Cambria County car accident lawyer could help you understand what you need to do to file a claim and seek compensation for any injuries you and your passengers have sustained, as well as damage to your car or truck.

-An experienced Cambria County personal injury attorney could answer any questions you may have.
+An experienced injury attorney could answer any questions you may have.
 Additionally, a seasoned legal team could gather and preserve necessary evidence, speak with witnesses, and negotiate with insurance companies.
 When you allow a lawyer to handle your case, you can focus on healing from your injuries.

 An attorney working on a car collision case in Cambria County must prove the other driver in the wreck was negligent in order to receive compensation for the claimant.
 Establishing negligence requires proving the following four elements:

-It is important for people injured in car wrecks to seek legal guidance immediately, as they have a limited time to file a civil claim.
+It is important for people injured in car wrecks to seek legal guidance from a skilled car crash attorney in Cambria County immediately, as they have a limited time to file a civil claim.
 Under 42 P.S. § 5524, plaintiffs have two years to file car accident cases in the state to avoid dismissals.
 There are additional notice requirements to the extent the case involves any governmental entities, such as buses or claims against PennDOT or local municipalities due to a dangerous road.

 Drivers in Cambria County and other regions of Pennsylvania have no-fault medical coverage on their car insurance policies, which means that their own auto insurance company will pay for accident-related medical bills, regardless of who was at fault for the crash.
 Most drivers have $5,000 of medical coverage on their auto policy, which is the minimum required by Pennsylvania law.
 This medical coverage provides compensation for medical expenses, but not vehicle repairs and related expenses, or for any pain and suffering damages.